 - Preparation enabling access to toileting facilities.

 - Use of bladder retraining and regular voiding.
+Bladder training is less effective than surgery for bladder outlet obstruction.

 - Acute retention of urine.